eloquently/react-blackjack/instructions.md

 We could have included both the `app.js` file and the `index.js` file in a single file.
 However, it is generally good practice to keep your components in individual files to organize your code and emphasize that components are meant to be interchangeable and independent.

-## Planning our Game Application

-### Components

-One way to design a React front-end is to start with a basic sketch of the entire view, and try to break it down into components.
-This process can be more of an art than a science, and there is not always a correct way to do this.
-Generally if you see the same type of element repeated multiple times, that element should be a component.

-For our application, we will have an `App` component that contains everything else.
-The `App` component will contain an `Info` component at the top that displays the player's record, the player's current score, and buttons that allow the player to "hit" (draw another card) or "stand" (stop drawing cards).
-The `App` component will also contain two `Hand` components that show several `Card` components.
-One of these will represent the player's hand and the other will represent the dealer's hand.

-### State
+## Mapping out State

-We will be using `redux` to manage our application's data. `redux` requires us to use a single variable as state.
+We will be using `redux` to manage our application's state. `redux` requires us to use a single variable to contain all state data.
 For this application, we'll be using a `Map` from the `Immutable.js` package.
 A `Map` is analgous to a `Hash` in Ruby or a JavaScript object except it is immutable.
 That means that every time you want to change a `Map` you will need to make a copy of it and change the copy while leaving the original `Map` alone.

 <aside style="background-color:lightblue; margin-bottom: 16px;">It's perfectly fine to use a JavaScript object or any other data structure as a way to keep track of the application's state as long as you are careful not to mutate the state object.
 We eliminate this concern by using an immutable `Map`.</aside>